Expensify/App/docs/articles/expensify-classic/connections/netsuite/Configure-Netsuite.md

 - Journal entry forms do not contain a customer column, so it is not possible to export customers or projects with this export option
 - The credit line and header level classifications are pulled from the employee record

-**Expense Reports:** To use the expense report option for your corporate card expenses, you will need to set up your default corporate cards in NetSuite.
+**Expense Reports:** To use the expense report option for your corporate card expenses, you must set up your default corporate cards in NetSuite.

 To use a default corporate card for non-reimbursable expenses, you must select the correct card on the employee records (for individual accounts) or the subsidiary record (If you use a non-one world account, the default is found in your accounting preferences).